Canceling Private Mortgage Insurance

-Since 1999, lenders have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his loan balance (for loans made past July of '99) reaches less than seventy-eight percent of the price of purchase, but not at the time the loan's equity climbs to twenty-two percent or higher.
-(A number of "higher risk" loan programs are not included.)
-However, you are able to cancel PMI yourself (for mortgage loans closed past July 1999) when your equity gets to 20 percent, no matter the original purchase price.
+Since 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for loans made past July of '99) goes under seventy-eight percent of the purchase price, but not when the borrower's equity reaches twenty-two percent or higher.
+(This legal obligation does not apply to some higher risk mortgages.)
+However, if your equity gets to 20% (no matter what the original price was), you are able to cancel PMI (for a mortgage loan that after July 1999).

-Keep a running total of money going toward the principal.
-Also keep track of what other homes are being sold for in your neighborhood.
-Unfortunately, if you have a recent mortgage - five years or under, you probably haven't had a chance to pay very much of the principal: you have been paying mostly interest.
+Keep track of your principal payments.
+Also be aware of what other homes are purchased for in your neighborhood.
+Unfortunately, if yours is a recent mortgage - five years or under, you likely haven't begun to pay very much of the principal: you have been paying mostly interest.

 Got a Question?